 Restriction

 Our Privacy by Design approach means that we use company-wide restriction methods for all personal data activities.
-Restricting access is built into the foundation of the Company's processes, systems and structure and ensures that only those with authorisation and/or a relevant purpose, have access to personal information.
+Restricting access ensures that only those with authorisation and/or a relevant purpose, have access to personal information.

 Hard Copy Data